bogdanMakarenko/openweather-spa/README.md

 cd openweather-spa
 ```

-Finally, run the development server and open the page:
+Run the development server and open the page:

 ```
 npm start